-Terraces following the topography and framing the view of Herne Hill beyond.
+Terraces following the topography and framing the view of Pretwood beyond.

-View from The Beacon graveyard looking south-west over the west of Ilminster.
+View from Ilminster Cemetery looking south-west over the west of Ilminster.

 Long views from The Beacon footpaths looking northwest to the River Isle.
 Dwelling has limited relationship with the street scene.